Skip to content

 $stratifiedPersist->persistMany($otherItems, $strate);

 The service assigns buildStrate immediately before entity persistence.
-It does not verify that the entity scope-id value matches the build metadata, so the caller must build a consistent snapshot.
+It does not verify that the entity scope-id value matches the build metadata, so the caller must construct a consistent snapshot.

 Release